-This study shows that in a rural Ugandan community the VPSS is a useful means of capturing some elements of LUTS in men who have limited education and/or literacy.
-Scores for questions related to urinary stream, and frequency and nocturia correlate between the VPSS and a locally translated version of the IPSS.
-However, all the IPSS questions are not represented within the VPSS; and an image for urgency was identified to be a relevant addition in particular.
+This study shows that in a rural Ugandan community, the VPSS is a useful means of capturing some elements of LUTS in men who have limited education and/or literacy.
+Scores for questions related to urinary stream, and frequency and nocturia correlate between the VPSS and a locally translated version of the IPSS; however, all the IPSS questions are not represented within the VPSS; and in particular. an image for urgency was identified to be a relevant addition.
 Also, the size and clarity of the VPSS images depicting frequency and nocturia limited comprehension.
-As some degree of visual difficulty is probable in the population for whom VPSS/IPSS assessment is relevant, 13 making the images larger and clearer with better contrast would increase the usefulness of this visual scale.
+As some degree of visual difficulty is probable in the population for whom VPSS/IPSS assessment is relevant, 12 making the images larger and clearer with better contrast would increase the usefulness of this visual scale.

-Currently, the IPSS is the tool recommended for assessment of LUTS symptoms in men with BPH.
-However there are clear limitations to its use in populations with limited education and/or literacy, 9 making the VPSS a valuable alternative in developing countries, where such issues are common.
+Currently, the IPSS is the tool recommended for assessment of LUTS symptoms in men with BPH; however, there are clear limitations to its use in populations with limited education and/or literacy,9 making the VPSS a valuable alternative in developing countries, where such issues are common.

-Ideally, to ensure maximal symptom capture the IPSS would be used after translation into the primary language of the population.
-However, in Uganda for example there are 31 regional languages spoken.12 Also, translating the IPSS requires independent translation and validation steps for each language, and comprehension of the local terminology to ensure consistency.
-In Uganda the population calls the act of urination 'short-call'; without such specific understanding local idiom a translation may be linguistically correct but still fail to convey correct meaning.
+Ideally, to ensure maximal symptom capture, the IPSS would be used after translation into the primary language of the population; however, in Uganda for example, there

+Table 3.
+Difference in perceived VPSS question usefulness pre- and post-explanation are 31 regional languages spoken.13 Also, translating the IPSS requires independent translation and validation steps for each language, and comprehension of the local terminology to ensure consistency.
+In Uganda, the population calls the act of urination "short-call"; without such specific understanding of local idiom, a translation may be linguistically correct, but still fail to convey correct meaning.